Yes, You Can Settle Your Property Damage Without an Attorney

 Be sure to save each of the valuations you run as a comp.
 You can print a paper copy, print to PDF and save as a digital document, or use the print screen option to save a photo.
 Since you may need to send these comps to the insurance company, keep them handy.

 If you can find a similar vehicle on a dealer’s website, you can use it as a comp as well.
 Values listed on dealer sites will often be higher than values provided by the valuation sites, so can help you get the best settlement for your car.
-Just make sure you are comparing “apples to “apples,” and the vehicle is really very similar, and save the dealer vehicle as a comp.
+Just make sure you are comparing “apples to “apples,” and the vehicle is really very similar.
+Then save the dealer vehicle as a comp like above.

 Do the math: